Early Years Foundation Stage

 Transition to Year 1

 In the summer term children in Reception class begin their transition to Year 1.
 This includes the Year 1 teacher visiting reception class for story time, a tour of the Year 1 classroom, and short transition sessions to Year 1 which gradually increase to a full morning or afternoon session on the whole school transition day.
 Children have the opportunity to meet their new teacher, explore their new classroom and find out about exciting new responsibilities and experiences they will have in Year 1.
+In Reception class we also offer a parent workshop based upon transition to Year 1.

 Children at St. Joseph’s are happy, inquisitive, engaged and successful learners who care for themselves and others.
-The majority of our pupils achieve a good level of development and are fully prepared for the next stage of their education as they transition from Foundation Stage to Year One.
+The majority of our pupils achieve a good level of development and are fully prepared for the next stage of their education as they transition from Foundation Stage to Year 1.

 We meet the legal requirements for: